SyncfusionExamples/ej2-angular-11-tree-grid/README.md

 # Angular11TreeGrid

-The [Angular TreeGrid](https://www.syncfusion.com/angular-components/angular-tree-grid?utm_source=github&utm_medium=listing&utm_campaign=angular-tree-grid-github-samples) is a feature-rich control used to visualize self-referential, hierarchical data effectively in a tabular format (a tree-like structure).
+The [Angular Tree Grid](https://www.syncfusion.com/angular-components/angular-tree-grid?utm_source=github&utm_medium=listing&utm_campaign=angular-tree-grid-github-samples) is a feature-rich control used to visualize self-referential, hierarchical data effectively in a tabular format (a tree-like structure).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

 ## Development server